chebfun/chebsite/docs/functions/chebmatrix/norm.md

 ---
-title: """norm"""
+title: "norm"
 layout: function-reference-item
-class_name: """chebmatrix"""
+class_name: "chebmatrix"
-function_name: """norm"""
+function_name: "norm"
-snippet: """Norm of a CHEBMATRIX object."""
+snippet: "Norm of a CHEBMATRIX object."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- NORM   Norm of a CHEBMATRIX object.
+<pre class="help-text"> NORM   Norm of a CHEBMATRIX object.
     NORM(A) computes the Frobenius norm of the CHEBMATRIX object A, defined as the sum of the squares of the 2-norms of each of the blocks.